Jamie-Dunlop/Orbital-Mechanics-Toolbox/README.md

-## Project Title
+## Orbital Mechanics Toolbox

-Orbital Mechanics Toolbox - a set of functions used for various aspects including orbit determination from inital orbital state vectors of an orbiting body, such as a satellite, as well as the determination of state vectors from orbital elements.
+A set of functions used for various aspects including orbit determination from inital orbital state vectors of an orbiting body, such as a satellite, as well as the determination of state vectors from orbital elements.
 Keplerian motion is used for these purposes.

 ## Prerequisites